arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 To get familiar with the commands, you can have a look to the [MKR GSM library](https://www.arduino.cc/en/Reference/GSM)

-This library contains some commands that are quite different, thats because it is using mbed APIs, in this case NetworkInterface, CellularContext and CellularDevice, you can have more info at their API reference at [https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html](https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html).
+This library contains some commands that are quite different, that's because it is using mbed APIs, in this case NetworkInterface, CellularContext and CellularDevice, you can have more info at their API reference at [https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html](https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html).